Train any pet dog to find family members in case the person goes missing

 When you and your dog find the person, praise, praise, praise by you and have the person shower this dog with attention.
 Your dog will be so happy to do this again, you'll hardly be able to hold him.

-Read lesson 6 " Making Trails" to learn how the person should hide and how your dog will find them before your person hides to often.
+Read lesson 6 " Making Trails" ( in the menu above you will find a lesson links page to this and all the lessons) to learn how the person should hide and how your dog will find them before your person hides to often.
 The dog can be easily confused and refuse to work if you ask them to think to hard at first or do to complex of a trail.

 If you dog ever refuses to find a hiding person, go back to previous lessons and retrain until the dog is more confident and understands exactly what you are asking.
 Some dogs catch onto finding people right away and others take a little more encouragement.